 ## compare RF-SRC to Cox regression

-## Illustrates C-index and Brier score measures of performance
+## Illustrates C-error and Brier score measures of performance

 ## assumes "pec" and "survival" libraries are loaded